liuhanzuo/DBpj2/README.md

 You should only modify `src/storage/art.cpp` and `src/include/storage/art.hpp`, and pass all `Project1ArtIndexMVCC` tests if you complete the whole project.

+**Notice:** The basic version does not store row id in the index, but in the final version, `LookupKey` and `ScanRange` should returns row id instead of key itself.
+You can choose a reasonable point to implement it.
+(Suggestion: When implementing the version link.)

 At the start of `src/storage/art.cpp`, there are some tips.

 To submit, run the following code to generate the submission file (make sure `zip` is in your environment variable):